pure-data/externals-howto/README.rst

 ----------------------

 The new class objects should have methods for different messages, like “set” and “reset”.
-Therefore the method space has to be extended too.
+Therefore the method space must be extended too.

 ::